 Follow hygiene procedures and identify food hazards; Report any personal health issues; Prevent food contamination; Prevent cross-contamination by washing hands.

-About Living and Learning IncEstablished in 1990, Living and Learning Inc is a Registered Training Organisation and a Neighbourhood House offering a range of nationally recognised training courses, including aged care, home and community care, disability, general education for adults and English for migrants.
-Living and Learning Inc are also a Learn Local organisation, registered with ACFE to offer funded pre-accredited courses, such as Industry Taster courses, computer courses and English courses.
-The organisation also offers a variety of other short courses, support groups and special interest groups.
+About Living and Learning IncEstablished in 1990, Living and Learning Inc is a Registered Training Organisation and a Neighbourhood House offering a range of nationally recognised training courses, including aged care, home and community care, disability, general education for adults and Certificates of Spoken and Written English for migrants.
+Living and Learning Pakenham are also a Learn Local organisation, registered with ACFE to offer funded pre-accredited courses, such as Industry Taster courses, computer courses and English courses.
+The organisation also offers a variety of other short courses, well-being support and special interest groups.
 RTO code: 3913

 StatementCourse code: SITXFSA001

 - Part-time internal = 6 hours

 Food handlers must comply with the requirements contained within the Australia New Zealand Food Standards Code.
 In some States and Territories businesses are required to designate a food safety supervisor who is required to be certified as competent in this unit via a registered training organisation.

 Kitchen hands assist cooks and chefs in preparing and storing food, washing dishes and kitchen utensils, and cleaning work areas.